techidaily/site-on-screen-recording/source/_posts/updated-capture-the-essence-your-free-screen-recording-solution-on-mac-and-pc-for-2024.md

 ![activepresenter](https://images.wondershare.com/filmora/article-images/activepresenter-user-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There is no time limitation during recording nor watermark in the exported recorded videos, but the formats of output is limited.
 You can also update to the ActivePresenter Standard Edition with $199 or the Pro Edition with $399\.
 If you are not sure, check the [Atomi ActivePresenter review here](https://tools.techidaily.com/wondershare/filmora/download/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rBnnLFJbvr4?si=LlHYrYlOBp7NLMec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: Best Free Video Recording Software for Windows 2020